 Proof System for First Order Logic

 In collaboration with Julie Cailler, I am developping SC-TPTP, a unified proof format for first order logic to allow interoperability between tools, in particular automated theorem provers and interactive theorem provers.
 SC-TPTP is an extension of the standard TPTP format used by automated theorem provers.
-Presently, Lisa, Goéland and Egg are able to respectively import or output SC-TPTP proofs, and more tools are being worked on.
-I also hope that a unified proof format like SC-TPTP will allow to establish a large library of available proofs to train AI models (and simply because I believe in establishing archive of knowledge).
+Presently, Lisa, HOL Light, Lean, Goéland, Egg and Prover 9 are able to respectively import or output SC-TPTP proofs, and more tools are being worked on.
+I also hope that a unified proof format like SC-TPTP will allow to establish a large library of available proofs to train AI models.
+More generally, I believe in establishing archives of knowledge.
 Collaborations are more than welcome, so if the project is of interest to you, please do not hesitate to send an email.

 Publications